Litmanová: History

 In historical records the village was first mentioned in 1412, when Hungary leased Litmanová to Poland in an effort to raise money for a war.
 After 360 years of Polish rule, Poland returned Litmanová to Hungary in 1772.
-The village was located in the northeastern part of Szepes County.
-Then in 1918, the dissolution of the Austro-Hungarian Empire paved the way for Litmanová’s admittance into the newly formed country of Czechoslovakia.
+Before the establishment of independent Czechoslovakia in 1918, Litmanová was part of Szepes County within the Kingdom of Hungary.
+From 1939 to 1945, it was part of the Slovak Republic.
+On 24 January 1945, the Red Army dislodged the Wehrmacht from Litmanová and it was once again part of Czechoslovakia.
 Finally, in 1993, through a joint decision, Czechoslovakia was partitioned into two independent countries, Czechia and Slovakia.
-Since this time, Litmanová has been part of the Slovak Republic.
+Since this time, Litmanová has been part of independent Slovakia.
 Many residents emigrated to the United States in the early 20th century.

 Geography

 The municipality lies at an altitude of 670 metres (2200 feet) and covers an area of 17.921 km2.
 It had a population of 629 people in 2004, most of them Rusyns.
 Litmanová is located very close to the Polish border.
 No roads cross the border here, but there are a number of hiking trails with border crossings.